RiftCat/vridge-api/README.md

 See [Controller API](https://github.com/RiftCat/vridge-api/wiki/Controller-API) for protocol and details.

 Head tracking endpoint allows you to control head tracking in a variety of modes.
-You can use it to provide positional, rotatioanal or combined data.
+You can use it to provide positional, rotational or combined data.
 You can also read mobile sensor data and provide an offset.
 You can also modify phone tracking data in real time before it's used for rendering in VR.

 See [Head Tracking API](https://github.com/RiftCat/vridge-api/wiki/Head-Tracking-API) for protocol and available modes

-Broadcast endpoint carries one-way notifcations.
+Broadcast endpoint carries one-way notifications.
 Currently only haptic pulses are propagated through broadcast channel.
 It is implemented as ZMQ PUB-SUB sockets.

 See [Listening to broadcasts](https://github.com/RiftCat/vridge-api/wiki/Listening-to-haptic-feedback).